gdancik/ECSU-Independent-Study-Summer-2018/README.md

 	CancerTermArticleQuery.R – Takes the 15 cancer terms and their patterns and do full-text search in Boolean mode against the article title and abstract.
 		Email related to this assignment – “Cancer keyword list” Aug 3, 2018

+	UpdatingTableAssignment.R - Update old PubMesh table with new data from disease2pubtator Email related to this assignment – “Next steps” Aug 3, 2018